-Some records are more use than others when it comes to really finding out how good your system can sound.
+Some records are of more use than others when it comes to finding out just how good your system can sound.
 And, obviously, some records come with better songs on them than others.

-As Record Store Day comes round once again for 2015, we've run down a selection of the albums that manage the by-no-means common feat of ticking both boxes...
+As Record Store Day comes round once again, we’ve run down a selection of the albums that manage the by-no-means common feat of ticking both boxes (in our humble opinion)...

 1. Frank Sinatra - In The Wee Small Hours